Streampunk/kelvinadon/README.md

 # Kelvinadon

-Kelvinadon is a cross-platform streaming library for working with [Material Exchange Format (MXF)](https://en.wikipedia.org/wiki/Material_Exchange_Format) files in Node.js.
-Kelvinadon works with [highland.js](http://highlandjs.org/) to provide a means to process MXF data in stream formats with back pressure.
+Kelvinadon is a cross-platform streaming library for working with [Material Exchange Format (MXF)](https://en.wikipedia.org/wiki/Material_Exchange_Format) files in [Node.js](https://nodejs.org/en/).
+Kelvinadon works with [highland.js](http://highlandjs.org/) to provide a means to process MXF data in stream form with back pressure.

 Currently, the library supports reading from MXF streams.
 A means to write essence elements back to MXF streams and files will be provided in the future.

-The name _kelvinadon_ is a play on the format of MXF files using a KLV structure and a nod to (Sir William Thomson, 1st Baron Kelvin)[https://en.wikipedia.org/wiki/William_Thomson,_1st_Baron_Kelvin] - this library being developed in Scotland based on the highland library.
+The name _kelvinadon_ is a play on the format of MXF files using a KLV structure and a nod to [Sir William Thomson, 1st Baron Kelvin](https://en.wikipedia.org/wiki/William_Thomson,_1st_Baron_Kelvin) - this library being developed in Scotland based on the highland library.
 This is an add on module for other Streampunk Media projects.

 ## Installation

-Kelvinadump is intended for use with the latest long term support (LTS) version of Node.js, which must be installed first.
+Kelvinadon is intended for use with the latest long term support (LTS) version of [Node.js](https://nodejs.org/en/), which must be installed first.
+Otherwise, the library is pure Javascript and does not require a binding to C++ library.
 To install kelvinadon globally and use the simple MXF file dumper `kelvinadump`:

     npm install -g kelvinadon